simpeter/apd/docs/lab1.md

 evaluate 99 percentile service latencies under a variety of load points.
 Draw the latency-load curve for each technology.

+Once you have all four curves, you should interpret them.
+What load can each setup handle before 99%-ile latencies become untenable (larger than 500ms)?
+Which technology provides the best performance?
+Why does each technology provide each level of performance?
+What are the characteristics of each curve?
+Where is the knee point and what does it signify?

+### Detailed Instructions

 Instantiate the `cse453repo` profile with 3 machines in the appropriate mode for each experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Then, attach your